 The D&LN went into receivership on September 6, 1898 and would not re-emerge until May 25, 1901 when it was sold to Frederick J. Lisman, who deeded the railroad to the newly formed Detroit Southern Railroad.11 He had purchased trackage from Delray, Michigan (now a part of Detroit) south and west to Dundee, a distance of 39.4 miles, and from Tecumseh to Lima, and a short branch at Lima, which totaled 138 miles.4 In addition, the Detroit Southern had purchased the Ohio Southern on June 1.3 4 10

-On September 25, 1902, the Detroit Southern purchased the Iron Railway from Ironton to Center, 12.75 miles, and three branches that totaled 4.85 miles.11 The Iron Railway extension from Lisman to Bloom Junction was completed in June 1903.3 11 25 The Ironton branch was connected to the Baltimore and Ohio Southwestern Portsmouth Branch via trackage rights from Bloom Junction to Jackson that were secured on February 4, 1903.
+On September 25, 1902, the Detroit Southern purchased the Iron Railway from Ironton to Center, 12.75 miles, and three branches that totaled 4.85 miles.11 The Iron Railway extension from Lisman to Bloom Junction was built from January 21, 1903 to June 15.3 11 25 27 The Ironton branch was connected to the Baltimore and Ohio Southwestern Portsmouth Branch via trackage rights from Bloom Junction to Jackson that were secured on February 4, 1903.
 The first through freight train operated from Ironton to Detroit on June 13, 1903, and a passenger run occurred two days later.11 15

 The Detroit Southern was placed into receivership on July 5 3 6 15/July 16,4 12 1904 and was sold under foreclosure on May 1, 1905 to the Detroit, Toledo and Ironton Railway (DT&I), incorporated on May 2 3 6 12 15/May 5,4 1905.
 Improvements to the 396.9 mile railroad, of which there was 65.68 miles in Michigan and 331.22 miles in Ohio, began shortly thereafter, when 85-pound rails were laid.4